Stimulant Detox with and without Medication

 There are no medications specifically used to treat stimulant withdrawal, but some are used pretty regularly for cocaine addictions.
 For example, amantadine is often used to treat severe withdrawal symptoms.
 Modafinil is another medication that is being investigated for use as a a cocaine detox agent.
 Mirtazapine, an anti-depressant and sleep aid, has proven effective when treating amphetamine withdrawal.

 However, none of these medications is specifically approved in treating stimulant withdrawal.
 Should your withdrawal symptoms be severe enough, you may be given one of these meds, but you could just as likely be offered another.
 Without medication specifically developed for treating stimulant withdrawal, doctors have to incorporate medications for particular relief of symptoms, like medications for nausea and insomnia.
 Nothing is designed to treat all symptoms.

 If you have been having a hard time stopping your use of stimulants, you are likely at your wit’s end.
 How can you treat your addiction if you can’t stop using?
 Detox will be an important first step in your journey and it will progress more smoothly with help.
-Contact Detox.com today at 800-483-2193.
+Contact Detox.com today at 800-483-2193(Who Answers?).
 We are waiting.

 - National Institute on Drug Abuse.
 (2016).
 Understanding Drug Abuse and Addiction: What Science Says- 8: Medical detoxification.

 - Substance Abuse and Mental Health Services Administration.
 (2006).
 Detoxification and Substance Abuse Treatment: 4 Physical Detoxification Services for Withdrawal From Specific Substances- Marijuana and Other Drugs Containing THC.